 Have you wondered about the differences between separation and divorce?
-Zonder Family Law discusses important points about legal separation to help you make an informed decision about your marriage.
+The team at Zonder Family Law Group is here to help you make an informed decision about your marriage.
 As your Divorce Quarterback™, we will guide you through the process and work with outside professionals, as needed, to facilitate the best solution for your family law issue.

 A legal separation is not a divorce.
 It does not end the marriage and neither spouse is free to marry a different person until a divorce judgment has been entered by the court.

 A legal separation is an option for couples who need a “time out” to decide whether they are ready for the finality of divorce.
 Legal separation requires a court order and should not be confused with a physical separation.

 How to Determine When Legal Separation is Necessary

 A legal separation is also an option for couples who for legal, religious, or practical reasons decide that separation is a better choice than divorce.

 In addition, some couples must file for legal separation instead of divorce because they do not yet meet the California residency requirements for divorce.

 To meet these divorce residency requirements, at least one spouse must have lived in California for the previous six months and live in the county in which he or she filed for divorce for the past three months.

 It is possible to file for legal separation in California without meeting these residency requirements and, once you meet the prescribed timeline, you may amend your petition for legal separation to that of divorce.

 Filing for legal separation allows you to petition the court for many of the same orders you might ask for in a divorce case, including those related to child custody and visitation, child support, and spousal support.
 You can even sign formal separation agreements, which lay out the financial terms of your separation, including whether certain assets should be treated as separate or community property.
 If you opt for a legal separation, however, you will need to take additional steps to secure a divorce.